angular-package/angular-package/packages/type/README.md

 ### instanceOf

-Check object instance with its name as `T` abd finding property in it.
-The return vale is a boolean value if property is in object.
+Check object type with `T` and its instance by finding a property in the object.
+The return value is a boolean value.

 ```typescript
 instanceOf<T>(object: any, find: string): object is T